k2view-academy/K2View-Academy/articles/02_fabric_architecture/03_fabric_basics_getting_started.md

 <p><h4><strong>k2fabric start</strong></p>
 </td>
 <td width="600">
 <p>Start the Fabric node.
-When starting Fabric node, you will receive notifications if you have some local files that are in conflict with the installed release (private files).
-Note that you need to start the seed nodes before starting other Fabric nodes of the Fabric cluster.</p>
+Fabric displays notifications when local files are in conflict with the installed release (private files).
+Always start the seed nodes before other nodes in the Fabric cluster.</p>
 </td>
 </tr>
 <tr>